-As tens of thousands crossed into the Spanish Harlem stretch of the New York City Marathon in 2009, runners and onlookers alike witnessed for the first time a new canyon of heroes.
+As tens of thousands crossed into the Spanish Harlem stretch of the New York City Marathon in 2008, runners and onlookers alike witnessed for the first time a new canyon of heroes.
 Images of Ernesto “Che” Guevara, Rosa Parks, Pedro Albizu Campos, Julia de Burgos, Malcolm X, Vito Marcantonio and Emiliano Zapata were seen on banners measuring 8 feet high by 3 feet across hung across dozens of lamp poles.

-“El Barrio Means…” invites people to explore what moves us, what powers us, what inspires us and what we look forward to.
-The initiative was embraced as an engaging opportunity to display the spirit, aspirations, assets and opportunities of this wonderfully diverse neighborhood.
+The “El Barrio Means…” banner campaign invited people to explore what moves us, what powers us, what inspires us, what we lost and need to return to, and what we look forward to.
+The initiative was embraced as an engaging opportunity to display the history, arts, culture, aspirations, and hope of this wonderfully diverse neighborhood.

 In 2013, the Uptown Works program was split from EHBCC in order to explore further growth.
 During the program’s restructuring, the banners continue to be available as a low-cost marketing solution for artists, educational institutions, local businesses, and non-profit entities throughout this iconic, Manhattan, New York City neighborhood.
 The program continues to operate under Mr. Merino, and is open to sponsorship proposals.
 For further information, please contact him at 646-593-6770, or rmerino@UptownWorks.com